Marshall Thundering Herd football: Doc Holliday era (2010–2020)

 On December 17, 2009, Doc Holliday, an assistant coach at West Virginia University, became Marshall's head coach after signing a five-year contract at $600,000 per season.
 Holliday led Marshall to a 10–4 season in 2013, capped with a victory in the Military Bowl.
 In the 2014 season, he led the team to a 13–1 season, winning the school's first C-USA Championship and the inaugural Boca Raton Bowl against Northern Illinois 52–23.
 In 2015, Holliday led the Herd to their first victory over a Big Ten school after beating the Purdue Boilermakers en route to a 10–3 season, including a win in the 2015 St. Petersburg Bowl.
 In 2020, Holliday led Marshall to a 7–0 start and a No. 15 Associated Press ranking.
 A three-game losing streak followed and the team finished 7–3.
 Marshall won the Conference USA East Division title, before losing to the University of Alabama at Birmingham in the 2020 Conference USA Championship game.
 Holliday was named Coach of the Year in 2020 by Conference USA.
 In January 2021, Doc Holliday's contract was not extended.

-Charles Huff era (2021–present)
+Charles Huff era (2021–2024)

 On January 17, 2021, Marshall hired Alabama running backs coach Charles Huff as its head coach.
 In his first season, Huff led Marshall to a 7–6 record.
 Marshall lost to the No. 23-ranked Louisiana Ragin' Cajuns 36–21 in the 2021 New Orleans Bowl.
-The school officially joined the Sun Belt conference in June 2022 and the football team will compete in the conference during the 2022 season.
+The school officially joined the Sun Belt conference in June 2022.
 On September 10, 2022, Huff led Marshall to their second all-time victory over a top-10 opponent after defeating the No. 8-ranked Notre Dame Fighting Irish 26–21 at Notre Dame Stadium.
-Huff earned his first bowl win as a head coach in the 2022 Myrtle Beach Bowl against the UConn Huskies 28–14.
+Huff earned his first bowl win as a head coach in the 2022 Myrtle Beach Bowl against the UConn Huskies 28–14, finishing the year 9–4.
+During the 2023 season, Huff guided Marshall to their first win over the Virginia Tech Hokies since 1940 with a 24–17 victory in Huntington.
+Despite a 4–0 start, Marshall would finish the regular season 6–6 and lose to the UTSA Roadrunners 35–17 in the 2023 Frisco Bowl to finish the year 6–7.
+During the 2024 season, Huff guided Marshall to its first Sun Belt East Division crown and first Sun Belt Conference Championship, becoming the first FBS school to win a title for three different conferences, by defeating Louisiana Regin' Cajuns 31-3 in Lafayette, Louisiana, as well as Marshall's first ten-win season since 2015.
+The day after the win, Coach Huff took the Head Coaching job at Southern Miss after his 4-year contract at Marshall was not renewed.

+Tony Gibson era (2025–present)

+Tony Gibson, the NC State defense coordinator, was hired on December 8, 2024 with a 6-year contract to replace Charles Huff.